tobe2098/tutorials/virtual_server.md

 ```
 ./make-vm.sh hostname
 ```
 Ready to ssh in and use.
+If you want to log in, you may need to reboot the vm.
+You can `autostart` it with `virsh`.

 ## Useful commands